cylc/cylc-admin/docs/rose-suite-run-proposal/tickets.md

 each of which can be unit tested, and which will not break master.

-Toward the end of the work the new configurations will need to be wired into Cylc.
-This is likely to be complex and to break Master.
+Toward the end of the work the new configurations will need to be wired into Cylc - this is likely to be a slightly more complex piece of work.

 ## ​Blocking PRs: